dhruvsikka17/Movie-ticket-Booking/README.md

 Aims toprovide a booking service to help customers find quality entertainment for any event/movie they may be having.
 <br><br>
-Languages Used: HTML,CSS,PHP,MySQL and also includes BI Dashboard for the same made with PowerBI
+Languages Used: HTML, CSS, PHP, MySQL and also includes BI Dashboard for the same made with PowerBI